-Once an aerosol can is "empty", by federal definition, it can be disposed of in your normal trash.
-The definition of "empty" is the point at which the atmospheric pressure inside the can is the same as the pressure outside the can, with all material dispersed.
+A container is considered empty if the pressure inside the can is the same as the atmospheric pressure outside the can, with all material dispersed.
+Once an aerosol can is "empty" it can be disposed of in your normal trash.
 If the container cannot be emptied, it must be treated as hazardous waste if any regulated material remains inside.
 You may want to look at purchasing cleaners in bulk that use reusable containers.
 These reusable containers can be pressurized with your own air compressor.
 This will save cost in purchase of materials and reduce the number of disposed containers.